 The first difference to note about the Google Glass 2 is that it is built on the Qualcomm XR1 platform, giving it significantly more processing power than the original Model.
 The latest smart glasses also have an 8 megapixel camera, a 640 pixels x 360 pixels RGB display, 32 GB Memory, blink and wink sensors and a USB-C port for broader functionalities all around.

 Another big difference with from the original is that the Enterprise for Glass 2 is built entirely on Android, making it much easier for developers* to build on, and for organizations to directly integrate existing applications and APIs.

-* Looking for a software solution for the Google Glass 2?
-Check out our page with Google Glass 2 software partners.
+* Looking for a software solution for Google Glass 2?
+Then take a look at our page with Google Glass 2 software partners.

 Google Glass 2: Conclusion